-Want to apply?
-Send an email with the subject “Director Application” to Toly Rinberg (email@example.com), indicating how you heard about this position and including the following:
+To apply: We have enlisted DRi Consulting to assist with this search.
+Send an email to email@example.com with the subject line: “Director, WIP”, indicating how you heard about this position and including the following:

-- A separate submission briefly addressing the prompts: 1) Describe a time you used a new means of investigation that you hadn’t in the past to write a story or conduct an analysis (use of a FOIA request, new data analysis method or software tool you developed, etc.) and 2) Describe a time that you synthesized a policy analysis, for a public or private audience, from new research that you did as part of a team, either one you led or were a part of
+- A separate submission briefly addressing the prompts: 1) describe a time you used a new means of investigation that you hadn’t in the past to write a story or conduct an analysis (use of a FOIA request, new data analysis method or software tool you developed, etc.), and 2) describe a time that you synthesized a policy analysis for a public or private audience, from new research you did as part of a team — either you led or were a part of.
+And,

-- Sample(s) of a significant research, policy, or journalistic product that you produced as a team lead, with a brief description of the makeup of the team you led (feel free to also include additional samples for which you are the sole author or one of multiple authors)
+- Sample(s) of a significant research, policy, or journalistic product you produced as a team lead, with a brief description of the team (feel free to include additional samples for which you are the sole author or one of multiple authors).